16 July 2021

-Philosophy of Mind and Ethics: Dilemmas and Thought Experiments
+Philosophy of Mind and Ethics: Dilemmas and Thought Experimentsonline course

 This module introduces key issues in contemporary analytic philosophy of mind and applied ethics.
-You will explore connections between abstract philosophical principles and matters of contemporary concern.
+You'll explore connections between abstract philosophical principles and matters of contemporary concern.

 The first week of the module will look at thought experiments.
 These are fictional scenarios designed to test ordinary beliefs and concepts.
-You will also have the opportunity to reflect on the nature of perception.
-You will compare and contrast ordinary perception (where there is no evident intermediary between perceiver and object perceived) with mediated perception.
+You'll also have the opportunity to reflect on the nature of perception.
+You'll compare and contrast ordinary perception (where there is no evident intermediary between perceiver and object perceived) with mediated perception.
 This is where devices such as mirrors, telescopes, cameras, or films are used.
-This topic links to a field trip to the National Science and Media Museum.

 The second week will look at practical ethical dilemmas.
 This includes a mixture of thought experiments and actual medical cases, such as organ donation, and euthanasia.
-You will reflect on the abstract principles underlying moral decision-making.
-Throughout the module you will learn how to present central issues as well as your own views.
+You'll reflect on the abstract principles underlying moral decision-making.
+Throughout the module you'll learn how to present central issues as well as your own views.
 This module will give you greater confidence in engaging in independent discussion and argument.